Winter Term: Changemakers Internship

 - In Friday guest lectures, interact with professionals from Foresight's Chicago network of peer institutions;

 Sophomores and juniors are preferred, but others will be considered.
-Participants will have priority consideration for second semester/summer RA/TA positions with the Foresight Prep @ Oberlin program.
-Prior knowledge of, or experience with, sustainability issues is not required, just a sincere interest.
+Participants will have priority consideration for second semester/summer positions with Foresight Design Initiative and the Foresight Prep program.
+Prior knowledge of, or experience with, social innovation, systems analysis, communications, or sustainability issues is not required, just a sincere interest.
 Participants will be expected to be fully engaged and collaborative in order to accomplish an ambitious program in a short timeframe, as well as to ensure an inspiring and fulfilling experience.

 Participants are required to secure their own lodging.
 Foresight will assist with referrals to places that have hosted students in the past.
 These range from host families, to a local housing and dining Co-op to a residential hotel.
 (The co-op is very reasonable and their price includes food.
 They do, however, have an application and interview process they require all potential residents to complete).
 The Oberlin Career Center is also happy to provide contact lists for alumni who have indicated willingness to host Winter Term students.
 Accepted students concerned about housing should contact Foresight ASAP, so that this does not become a deterrent to their participation.

 Students will be responsible for their own travel to and from Chicago.
 Foresight is happy to provide assistance with identifying cost-effective options.
-Many past Oberlin interns have used Megabus or Shuttlehome for transport between Chicago and Cleveland/Oberlin.
+Many past Oberlin interns have used Megabus, Amtrak, or Shuttlehome for transport between Chicago and Cleveland/Oberlin.

-Students will be supervised by Foresight Design Initiative staff, including Peter Nicholson (OC '91), who has 15 years of experience as a sustainability-oriented designer, educator and innovator; Foresight Prep Program Manager Tim Jones-Yelvington, who has worked for eight years in the fields of Youth Development, Philanthropy and Community Organizing; and Jenny Goldsmith (OC '15), who served as an RA/TA with the Foresight Prep program for two summers before transitioning to her full-time role as Program Coordinator.
+Students will be supervised by Foresight Design Initiative staff, including Peter Nicholson (OC '91), who has 20 years of experience as a sustainability-oriented designer, educator and innovator and Foresight Prep Program Director Tim Jones-Yelvington, who has worked for eight years in the fields of Youth Development, Philanthropy and Community Organizing.

 Read more about the Foresight staff here.